Skip to content

 Götterdämmerung marks end and new beginning Reisopera

 It is the first mass scene in Wagner's Ring: Siegfried leads Brünnhilde to the Gibichungenburg and Hagen summons all his men.
-From the side stage there is literally a deafening blare of horns, but conductor Ed Spanjaard lets it play on.
+From the side stage there is literally a deafening blare of horns, but conductor Ed Spanjaard allows the play to continue.
 And rightly so: the orchestra has a spark.
 The whole stage is filled in an instant and the choir swells in strength, louder and louder, ever louder, until the ecstatic apotheosis:

 'Ajax states' in sudden war between Netherlands Symphony Orchestra and National Travel Opera